 A fruit market makes its money from the sales of fruit and produce to retail customers as well as local and regional restaurants.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your fruit market business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your fruit market business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 Federal Business Licensing Requirements